 - Step 2: If the grade is correct and the student is not satisfied with the instructor's explanation, and intends to appeal the grade, the student must make an appointment to speak with the program chair.
 If the instructor is not available or does not respond to the student's appeal within the given time frame, the program chair may act on behalf of the instructor.
 If the program chair is the instructor, the student should speak with the Vice President of Academic Affairs (or designee).
 The program chair or Vice President of Academic Affairs (or designee) cannot change the grade, but will then discuss the issue with the instructor and provide a response by the end of the ninth week of the semester to the student.

-- Step 3: If the student is not satisfied after receiving the response from the appropriate administrator, the student should submit a written appeal by the end of the eleventh week of the semester to the University Appeals Committee through the office of Academic Affairs.
+- Step 3: If the student is not satisfied after receiving the response from the appropriate administrator, the student should submit a written appeal by the end of the eleventh week of the semester to the University Appeals Committee through the Academic Affairs office.

 - Step 4: The University Appeals Committee will forward the student's statement to the instructor in writing.
 The instructor will be required to respond in writing by a specified date within the semester.
 The student's statement and the instructor's response will be reviewed by the entire committee, after which the committee can: